cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * Banyan videos say that they have a corporate head office (H.O) that will deal with all issues from customers, and therefore it is sufficient to have a contacts page that provides a contact form.

+* I will use the username combined with the session ID to make transactions specific.

+* **unsername:transacion**

+* I will use an external email service provider **mailjet** to provide email functionality.
+Django email systems was configured to use this provider.
+The configurations settings were handled by using **environment variables**

 <hr>